SarahM55/boris_bikes/README.md

  - From User Stories to a Domain Model ✅
  - From a Domain Model to a Feature Test irb ✅
  - Errors are good ✅
- - From Feature Tests to Unit Tests
+ - From Feature Tests to Unit Tests ✅
+ - Passing your first Unit Test